KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Flatpak.md

 ![Flatpak|100x100, 100%](../img/Flatpak.png)

 Flatpak is a universal containerized package format that tries to sandbox applications through flexible permissions that the application has access to on your system.

-> Flatpak is the **primary method of installing applications on Bazzite** and is recommended to use Flatpak over other formats for most software when possible.
+It is the **primary method of installing applications on Bazzite** and is recommended to use Flatpak over other formats for most software when possible.

 ## Installing Flatpaks